ryan95f/yamlator/docs/schema_components.md

 ### Any Type

 The `any` type allows for a key to be defined that does not require a type check.
-When the `any` type key is defind, all type checks are ignored and any data type may be used.
+When the `any` type key is used, all type checks are ignored and any data type may be used in the YAML data.
 When used only the required and optional checks are applied.

 An example of it in a ruleset: